 I hope this article explained at-will employment and gave you some ideas of the implications at-will employment has for employees facing termination.
 Hopefully, you also understand some of the more common theories that are advanced to challenge alleged at-will terminations and are better educated should you be dealing with such issues yourself.

-If you have any further questions feel free to contact our office for a free consultation.
+If you have any further questions, contact our office.